ellaonderdonk/ProjectTemplate/README.md

 - Reconsider where to share data (see experimentology chapter 13 for why)

-- What to put in a general .gitignore
 - Data version control
     - Linking files in raw_data to code/collection procedure that collected it in experiment